How I Got Rid of Itchy Contact Dermatitis the Natural Way

 Water filters range in price, depending on your budget and needs.
 For around £30, you can buy an attachment for your shower head that removes most of the harsh chemicals.
-For more information on the types of water filtration systems available, visit this buying guide by Filters Fast.

 Secondly, keep an eye on the temperature of your water.
 Water that's too hot can strip the skin of its natural oils and inflame the skin – a real nuisance if you are a lover of hot baths and showers like I am!

 For some of us, gloves are a necessity for the workplace.
 If you are unlucky enough to have an allergy to the gloves themselves, you face a huge challenge.
 Without them, you are exposing yourself to a multitude of health risks.
 With them, you are causing yourself an equal amount of harm.

 The most common glove allergy is to latex, although nitrile is also problematic for some.
 Hospitals generally use nitrile gloves these days instead of the traditional latex variety because it is believed to be hypoallergenic.